phabos/unit-test-example-angular/README.md

 # Example of unit test with angular

+## Aim
+Make test on simple example service (using http) and component using service

 ## Run
 Run test with Karma : ```ng test```
 Run e2e tests : ```ng e2e```